rozek/sns-boardview/README.md

 While [shareable-note-stickers](https://github.com/rozek/shareable-note-stickers) implements the underlying data model for a shareable hierarchical collection of "boards" containing scriptable widgets (called "stickers"), this module implements a [preact](https://preactjs.com/) component that displays one of these boards of stickers and provides all methods to visually select and edit them.

-While the data model is _principally_ shareable, you will have to add a "sharing adapter" such as the [sns-collabs-adapter](https://github.com/rozek/sns-collabs-adapter) to provide that feature.
+While the data model is _principally_ shareable, you will have to add a "sharing adapter" such as the [sns-collabs-adapter](https://github.com/rozek/sns-collabs-adapter) to actually provide that feature.

 Finally, to get a real application, you'll have to combine both modules and add a proper user interface - similar to [NoteStickers](https://github.com/rozek/note-stickers)